hashicorp/terraform-provider-azurerm/website/docs/r/network_packet_capture.html.markdown

 * `remote_ip_address` - (Optional) The remote IP Address to be filtered on.
 Notation: "127.0.0.1" for single address entry.
 "127.0.0.1-127.0.0.255" for range.
 "127.0.0.1;127.0.0.5;" for multiple entries.
 Multiple ranges not currently supported.
 Mixing ranges with multiple entries not currently supported..
 Changing this forces a new resource to be created.

 * `remote_port` - (Optional) The remote port to be filtered on.
 Notation: "80" for single port entry."80-85" for range.
 "80;443;" for multiple entries.
 Multiple ranges not currently supported.
 Mixing ranges with multiple entries not currently supported.
 Changing this forces a new resource to be created.

+---

+A `scope` block contains:

+* `exclude` - (Optional) A list of Azure VMSS instance IDs which has to be excluded from Azure VMSS from running Packet Capture.
+Changing this forces a new resource to be created.

+* `include` - (Optional) A list of Azure VMSS instance IDs to run Packet Capture on.
+Changing this forces a new resource to be created.

 ## Attributes Reference